-Dr. Marc Engelhardt, Chief Medical Officer of Basilea, said: "The unique kinase inhibition profile of derazantinib and convincing pre-clinical in vivo data in gastric cancer models support this phase 1/2 study with derazantinib alone and as a combination therapy in biomarker-defined groups of patients with advanced gastric cancer.
+Dr. Marc Engelhardt, Basilea's Chief Medical Officer, said: "Our development strategy for derazantinib is focused on strengthening the clinical evidence on the differentiation versus other FGFR inhibitors.
+The unique kinase inhibition profile of derazantinib, results from preclinical studies and the safety and tolerability profile observed in clinical studies, provide a strong rationale for evaluating the drug candidate in patients with advanced gastric cancer with FGFR genetic aberrations, both as monotherapy and in combination therapy.
 Advanced gastric cancer is associated with a very poor prognosis and is an area of high unmet medical need."

-Gastric cancer is the fifth most common cancer worldwide and the third most lethal cancer type.2 Median survival rarely exceeds twelve months and the five-year-survival is less than 10%.3 Basilea estimates that there are approximately 190,000 new cases of gastric cancer per year in total across the EU top 5 countries, Japan and the U.S. FGFR genetic aberrations have been observed in about 10% of gastric cancers.4
+Gastric cancer is the fifth most common cancer worldwide and the third most lethal cancer type.
+Median survival rarely exceeds twelve months and the five-year-survival is less than 10%.
+Basilea estimates that there are approximately 190,000 new cases of gastric cancer per year in total across the EU top 5 countries, Japan and the U.S. FGFR genetic aberrations have been observed in about 10% of gastric cancers.